baileyseely1/solscan/README.md

 # SnipeOnSol 🚀

-SnipeOnSol is a cutting-edge application designed to seamlessly scrape data from Telegram channels, process it, and present it through a React-based frontend. 🌐 This application is an exemplar of integrating various technologies into a cohesive and functional system.
+SnipeOnSol is a cutting-edge application designed to seamlessly scrape data from a Telegram channel which monitors new deployments on the Solana blockchain and then present them through a React-based frontend. 🌐

 ## Features ✨